DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/dashboard-item-settings/scatter-chart.md

 	Describes how to toggle the chart's orientation.
 * [Labels](scatter-chart/labels.md)

-	Provides information about point labels and tooltips that contain descriptions of data points.
+	Describes point labels and tooltips that contain descriptions of data points.
 * [Conditional Formatting](scatter-chart/conditional-formatting.md)

 	Describes the format condition settings.